Skip to content

 Plant Stanols – From nature to cholesterol lowering

-In this article, we’ll cover everything from what are plant stanols, how do those help to lower cholesterol, how to get enough stanols in your diet and are those safe to take.
+In this article, we’ll cover everything from what are plant stanols, how do those help to lower cholesterol, how to get enough plant stanols in your diet and are those safe to take.

 plant stanols and cholesterol